Übersetzung durch Neil Mussett

 Training of senior judicial officers who are competent for a given matter to become senior judicial officers

-(1) Senior judicial officers who are competent for a given matter who have attended training courses intended for them at a University of Applied Sciences (Fachhochschule), and who have successfully completed this training by passing an examination, shall obtain the status of a senior judicial officer and may be entrusted with all senior judicial officers’ tasks.
-The training courses shall last a total of eighteen months and shall impart to the participants the theoretical knowledge and methods, as well as the practical vocational skills and knowledge which are required to carry out the tasks of a senior judicial officer.
+(1) Senior judicial officers who are competent for a given matter who have attended training courses intended for them at a University of Applied Sciences, and who have successfully completed this training by passing an examination, obtain the status of a senior judicial officer, and may be entrusted with all senior judicial officers’ tasks.
+The training courses last a total of eighteen months, and impart to the participants the theoretical knowledge and methods, as well as the practical vocational skills and knowledge which are required to carry out the tasks of a senior judicial officer.

-(2) Successfully-completed basic and further training courses which a senior judicial officer who is competent for a given matter has attended since 3 October 1990 can be counted towards the training courses intended for the areas in question in accordance with subs.
-1. It shall be possible for an examination in accordance with subs.
-1 not to be required in these areas.
+(2) Successfully-completed basic and further training courses which a senior judicial officer who is competent for a given matter has attended since 3 October 1990 may be counted towards the training courses intended for the areas in question in accordance with subsection (1).
+It is possible for an examination in accordance with subsection (1) not to be required in these areas.

-(3) The Länder may provide that the examination in accordance with subs.
-1 in each case is taken for the individual areas at the end of the training courses.
+(3) The Länder may provide that the examination in accordance with subsection (1) in each case is to be taken for the individual areas at the end of the training courses.

 Section 35a